 Those of us who do clinic each week often have to answer the question for our patients, “Are Q-Tips really that bad?”

 This week’s Hearing International discussion investigates that question.
-The current thought is that most attempts to clean the ears by usqing cotton swabs only result in pushing the wax further into the ear canal.
+The current thought is that most attempts to clean the ears by using cotton swabs only result in pushing the wax further into the ear canal.
 Wax is not formed in the deep part of the ear canal near the eardrum, but in the outer part of the canal near the external opening.
-When a doctor sees wax pushed up against the eardrum, he or she knows that it is often because the q3individual has been probing his or her ear with such things as Q-Tips, bobby pins or twisted napkin corners.
+When a doctor sees wax pushed up against the eardrum, he or she knows that it is often because the individual has been probing his or her ear with such things as Q-Tips, bobby pins or twisted napkin corners.
 Such objects become ramrods to push the wax deeper into the ear and can lead to problems.

 Of course, the skin of the ear canal and the eardrum is very fragile and its thin structure is easily injured.
 Physicians note that the ear canal is more prone to infection after it has been stripped clean of the “good,” coating-type wax.
 So is “Don’t use cotton swabs” an “overstated” recommendation?
 Is it possible that a routine gentle cleaning of the ear with cotton swabs could be OK or does that lead to problems as well?
 This is the core of our discussion!